Scanning Color Negative Film

 White balance can be done in a few ways:

 The split method is easier and a good place to start before finding what looks best for your camera and film.
-Because secondary white balance is applied in a different color space, it will have a slightly different effect than raw white balance, in general, raw white balance should look better.
+Because secondary white balance is applied in a different color space, it will have a slightly different effect than raw white balance.
+Raw white balance may look better.
 The white balance setting, in particular color temperature, will have a much larger effect on the colors if you are using a dual-illuminant camera profile.

 Adobe provides dual-illuminant profiles for most cameras.
 These have different calibrations for warm tungsten light sources and cooler daylight sources.
 The two are weighted according to the color temperature setting.
-The calibration used is not necessarily the most accurate to the actual film colors, the orange film base may push the temperature closer to the tungsten illuminant while the daylight one or somewhere in between the two would be more accurate.
+The calibration used is not necessarily the most accurate for the film.
+The orange film base may push the temperature closer to the tungsten illuminant while the daylight one or somewhere in between the two would be more accurate.
 You may want to make a D65 single-illuminant profile to avoid the dual calibrations shifting colors.

 CameraRGB to Working RGB